Benedolt/ubuntu-on-legacy-macs/MacBook7,1 (A1342).md

 # Ubuntu 22.04 on the MacBook 7,1 (Mid-2010 Polycarbonate)

 The Mid-2010 white polycarbonate MacBook is an iconic device.
 Sure, with its Core 2 Duo P8600 it's not going to break any speed records, but if you adjust expectations accordingly it's still a very competent machine for webbrowsing and some media comsumption.
 Installing an SSD and doing a RAM upgrade (it can go up to 16GB - double that of the Pro models from the era!) helps of course.
 This document outlines how to get a modern Ubuntu OS up and running.

-## Basic Installation
-This is very straight-forward.
+As of Ubuntu 22.04.2 at least this is super easy and straight-forward.
 Simply create a USB installer and boot from it.
 (Hold down the alt/option key after the chime to access the boot menu.)
-Boot into your OS after install, everything should work fine.
+Install, boot into your new OS afterwards and everything should work fine.

-## Quality of Life Changes
-These steps are completely optional, but they considerably improve the usability of our venerable MacBook.
+There are a couple quality of life fixes though:

-### Get Grub to display
+## Get Grub to display
 Out of the box grub doesn't show up on this MacBook.
 In the grub config file `/etc/default/grub` uncommenting the line `GRUB_TERMINAL=console` and set `GRUB_TIMEOUT_STYLE=menu` to fixes.
 (Don't forget to run `sudo update-grub` after changing the the config file.)

-### Switch "fn" und left "ctrl" key
+## Switch "fn" und left "ctrl" key
 With all my other keyboards I'm used to the `ctrl` key being the leftmost key in the bottom row on the keyboard, on MacBooks that's where the `fn` key is however.
 Either you retrain your muscle memory or you just switch the keys back the way they're meant to be. :) In order to do that:
 ```
 $ sudo nano /etc/modprobe.d/hid_apple.conf